Glenn Kessler (journalist): Personal life

 Kessler lives in McLean, Virginia, with his wife, Cynthia Rich.
 They have three children, Andre, Hugo, and Mara.
 Kessler is a great-grandson of Jean Baptiste August Kessler, an oil industrialist who stood at the basis of the oil supermajor Shell, and a grandson of Geldolph Adriaan Kessler, who helped create the Dutch steel industry through his involvement with Hoogovens.
-He was born in Cincinnati, where his father, Adriaan Kessler, was an executive at Procter & Gamble, and he attended high school there and in Lexington, Kentucky.
-Kessler's mother, Else Bolotin, was a psychologist who in Lexington "helped women in that era of feminist awakening confront a society dominated by men."
+He was born in Cincinnati, where his father, Adriaan Kessler, was an executive at Procter & Gamble, and he attended high school there (Walnut Hills High School) and in Lexington, Kentucky.
+Kessler's mother, Else Bolotin, was a psychologist, who in Lexington "helped women in that era of feminist awakening confront a society dominated by men."
 Both of his parents were Dutch, and immigrated to the United States after marriage.